jhelgert/cython_ci_test/README.md

-# cython_ci_test
-Simple test repo for testing CI via Appveyor
+This is just a repo for testing CI via Appveyor.